SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 Here is what we recommend for a workflow for using GitHub with the Docassemble playground.
 Repeat these steps each time you start working on a new task or issue:

 1. Create a new project in your Docassemble playground.
-Give it a name that describes the work to be done, then pull the `main` branch of your interview from GitHub into the project.
+Give it a name that describes the work to be done, then pull the **main** branch of your interview from GitHub into the project.
-2. When you make your first commit from the new project, [commit to a new branch](#commit-your-code).
+2. When you make your first commit from the new project, [commit to a new branch](#commit-your-code)
 3. When you finish working on the branch, commit it one last time, then go to the repository in GitHub and [create a pull request](#pull-requests).
 If you are working with someone on the interview, request a review from them.
-4. Once you have resolved any conflicts and any reviewers have signed off, merge the pull request and delete the branch.
+4. Once you have resolved any conflicts and any reviewers have signed off, merge the pull request and delete the branch
-5. Delete the Docassemble playground project.
+5. Delete the Docassemble playground project
-6. Decide on the next task or issue you want to work on and start over at #1.
+6. Decide on the next task or issue you want to work on and start over at #1

 We also shared this workflow in a Document Assembly Line workshop: